Koszul algebras and quadratic duals in Galois cohomology: Introduction

 Despite such a central role in Galois theory, absolute Galois groups of fields remain rather mysterious.
 They are profinite groups, and one of the main problems in current research in Galois theory is to determine which profinite groups are absolute Galois groups of fields.
 One way to investigate the structure of profinite groups is Galois cohomology.
 This is a cohomology theory based on continuous cochains and coboundaries (cf.~\cite[Ch.~2]{serre}).
 The Galois cohomology of $\K$ with coefficients in the finite field $\F_p=\Z/p\Z$ is a graded algebra

 with respect to the homological degree and the graded-commutative cup product (cf.~\cite[Ch.~1, \S~4]{nsw:cohm})

-Throughout the paper, we adopt the following \begin{ass} For $p$ odd, $\K$ contains a primitive $p$\textsuperscript{th} root of unity $\zeta_p$.
-For $p=2$, $\K$ contains $\sqrt{-1}$. \end{ass} There will be few explicitly marked exceptions in which we consider $p=2$ and fields that need not contain $\sqrt{-1}$.
+Throughout the paper, we adopt the following \begin{ass} For $p$ odd, $\K$ contains a primitive $p$\textsuperscript{th} root of unity $\zeta_p$. \end{ass} Some results require a stronger assumption in the case $p=2$: \begin{ass} For $p=2$, $\K$ contains $\sqrt{-1}$.
+Equivalently, in purely group-theoretic terms, the image of the \emph{orientation} associated to a pro-$2$ group $G$ is contained in $\{1+4\lambda\mid \lambda\in\Z_2\}$ (see~Definition~\ref{defn:cyclochar}). \end{ass}

-Recently, M.~Rost and V.~Voevodsky completed the proof of the long-standing Bloch-Kato conjecture (cf.~\cite{suslin:norm, haeseweibel, voevodsky:motivic, voevodsky:BK}).
+Recently, M.~Rost and V.~Voevodsky completed the proof of the long-standing Bloch-Kato conjecture (cf.~\cite{suslin:norm, haeseweibel, voevodsky:motivic, voevodsky:BK}, see also \cite[\S~VI.4]{nsw:cohm}).
 Under our Hypothesis \ref{ass} this theorem implies that $H^\bullet(G_{\K},\F_p)$ is generated by elements of degree $1$ and its relations are generated by homogeneous relations of degree $2$.
 Such algebras are called \emph{quadratic algebras} (cf.~\cite[\S~1.2]{PoliPosi}).

-Locally finite-dimensional (cf.~\cite[Page 1]{PoliPosi}) quadratic algebras come equipped with a duality.
+Locally finite-dimensional (cf.~\cite[Page 1]{PoliPosi} and Definition~\ref{defi:algebras}) quadratic algebras come equipped with a duality.
 The \emph{quadratic dual} of such an algebra $A_\bullet$ is a quadratic algebra generated over the same field by the dual space of the space of generators of $A_\bullet$.
 Its relators form the orthogonal complement of the space of the relators of $A_\bullet$ (see Definition~\ref{defi:quadratic algebras}).
 The double quadratic dual $(A_\bullet^!)^!$ is isomorphic to $A_\bullet$ as a graded algebra.

 Among quadratic algebras, the significant class of Koszul algebras has been singled out in \cite{priddy}.
 These are the graded algebras for which the ground field has a linear free resolution as trivial module, that is a resolution of free graded modules $(P_i,d_i)$ with each $P_i$ generated in degree $i$.
 They are characterised by an uncommonly nice cohomological behaviour (cf.~\S~\ref{sec:quadratic}).